 York River Walk

-Enjoy an easy walk along the River Ouse on this waterside route through York.
+Enjoy an easy stroll along the River Ouse on this waterside circular walk through York.
 You'll visit the splendid Rowntree Park, York Millennium Bridge, Tower Gardens and York Castle.
 There's also views of the famous York City Walls parts of which date from Roman times.

 The walk starts on the river next to All Saints Church and the bus station.
 You follow the western side of the river along Terry Avenue to Rowntree Park which is well worth a small detour off the route.
 In the park you will find lovely canal-side footpaths, ornate statues, a large lake and a water cascade.